1# Definite Samba Guide

 Festa de São João and Samba duro

-One of the most Traditional festivities in Brazil is the ‘Festa de São João’, more commonly as ‘Festa Junina’, translated literally as June’s Festivities.
+One of the most Traditional festivities in Brazil is the ‘Festa de São João’, or more commonly as ‘Festa Junina’, translated literally as June’s Festivities.
 The Christian celebrations of Saint John, developed in Brazil a whole set of cultural and musical expressions.
-In Salvador, Samba Duro is the traditional Rhythm for this event, which is a direct descendant of the Samba de Roda.
+In Salvador Samba Duro is the traditional Rhythm for this event, which is a direct descendant of the Samba de Roda.
 The players of the Samba-Duro drew upon the Afro-Religions.
 Much of the rhythm that is present in modern Bahian Samba is derived from this relationship.

-The groups of Samba-Duro had different organizations compared to Rio’s Samba Schools.
 Samba-Duro was a strong cultural movement in the second half of the 20th century in Salvador.
 It gave birth to many famous groups, usually each one from a determined neighborhood.
 Such as the Traditional ‘Samba-Fama’, Samba-Scorpions’, ‘Samba-Peão Doido’ and many others.
 They paraded the streets of the communities, through ‘favelas’ and the city, parading and interacting with the city.

 Timbal, surdo, and repique were the instruments used in the ‘Samba-Junino’ movement.
 These were the groups that were responsible for influencing the next generation of Bahian Music.
 The characteristic rhythmic solo, drew on the Afro-Religions improvising on the Samba cadency.

-“Candomblé is a source of Rhythm”
+“Candoblé is a source of Rhythm”

 Tinho Pequeno – Lead instrumentist in Samba-Fama